Enhanced Capabilities and Deeper OS Integration

 As PWAs gain more capabilities, there will be an even stronger emphasis on user trust, privacy, and a clear permissions model.
 Users need to feel in control of what features a PWA can access, ensuring that the increased power is used responsibly.

 The future of Progressive Web Apps is bright, characterized by expanding capabilities, deeper OS integration, and synergies with other cutting-edge technologies.
-While native apps will continue to have their place, especially for tasks requiring deep hardware access as detailed when building PWAs, PWAs are set to become an even more dominant force in web development, delivering rich, reliable, and engaging experiences to users across the globe.
-From the initial concepts on our homepage to these future trends, the journey of PWAs is one of continuous innovation.
+While native apps will continue to have their place, PWAs are set to become an even more dominant force in web development, delivering rich, reliable, and engaging experiences to users across the globe.